MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 >[!IMPORTANT]
 > The vector path added to the "excludedPaths" section of the indexing policy to ensure optimized performance for insertion.
 Not adding the vector path to "excludedPaths" will result in higher RU charge and latency for vector insertions.

-### The DiskANN vector index

-DiskANN enabled fast and cost-efficient vector search at any scale.
-Defining a DiskANN vector index is easy:

 ## Spatial indexes